Healogics Data Privacy and Protection Policy

 (Kept in a form which does not permit identification of Data Subjects for longer than is necessary for the purposes for which the data is Processed)

-- You must ensure that when Personal Data is no longer needed for the specified purpose(s), it is erased from our systems or Anonymised in accordance with guidance in the Company’s Data Handling Policy.
+- You must ensure that when Personal Information is no longer needed for the specified purpose(s), it is erased from our systems or anonymised.
+See Anonymisation: managing data protection risk code of practice (ico.org.uk)

 2.8 Security Integrity and Confidentiality